set-soft/sd_webui_rx5500/README.md

 For this reason this docker image isn't based on the ROCm images.
 Just to put you in perspective:
 ROCm images with PyTorch are in the range of 10 GB compressed, around 30 GB uncompressed.
 This image is around 2 GB, 10 GB uncompressed, and includes the final application.
+The PyTorch 2 image is around 3.9 GB, and 13.4 GB uncompressed.

 You don't need to install ROCm in your host, unless you use ROCm for other tasks.
 Also note that installing ROCm in your host won't help to the docker images, they'll have another copy, or even more